 Psychological and mental health assessments are provided at all office locations to clarify mental health conditions, disability issues, and mental health diagnoses, such as depression, anxiety disorders, or chronic pain.

-At Brookside Psychologists, our licensed Psychologists provide diagnostic testing for individuals from four years of age through adulthood.
-An assessment can address the following issues: behavioral issues, Attention-Deficit/Hyperactivity Disorder (ADD/ADHD), emotional issues (depression, anxiety, etc.), learning disabilities, Giftedness, or Autism Spectrum Disorders (including Asperger’s).
+At Brookside Psychologists, our licensed psychologists provide diagnostic testing for individuals from four years of age through adulthood.
+An assessment can address the following issues: behavioral issues, attention-deficit/hyperactivity disorder (ADD/ADHD), emotional issues (depression, anxiety, etc.), learning disabilities, giftedness, or autism spectrum disorders.

-Brookside Psychologists offers neuropsychological assessment to determine the presence and severity of any cognitive, emotional, and/or behavioural difficulties associated with possible brain damage (from things like a traumatic brain injury or stroke), brain disease (like a brain tumor or Alzheimer’s dementia, for example), severe mental illness (like chronic severe depression or psychosis), or developmental condition (such as Autism Spectrum Disorder, ADD/ADHD, or Learning Disabilities).
+Brookside Psychologists offers neuropsychological assessment to determine the presence and severity of any cognitive, emotional, and/or behavioural difficulties associated with possible brain damage (from things like a traumatic brain injury or stroke), brain disease (like a brain tumor or Alzheimer’s disease or other form of dementia, for example), severe mental illness (like chronic severe depression or psychosis), or developmental conditions (such as autism spectrum disorder, ADD/ADHD, or learning disabilities).

 Catastrophic Impairment Assessment

 Comprehensive catastrophic impairment assessments are provided in the context of the American Medical Association Guidelines 4th Edition & 6th Edition related to disability.
 The practice also provides submission of applications for determination of catastrophic impairment (OCF-19).